• Skip to primary navigation

 • Sift the soft wheat flour (or hard wheat semolina flour) and the fine corn flour into a bowl or onto a pastry board, add a pinch of salt.
 Mix the flours and enough water together until you have the beginnings of a dough ball.
 Then knead on a pastry board until the dough is firm and elastic.
 Roll the dough into a ball and let it rest covered or wrapped in plastic wrap for 30 minutes.

-• Cut off about 1/8th of the dough and roll it out into a thin sheet using a pasta machine or rolling pin (see notes).
-Cut the dough sheet into15cm squares and place them on a lightly floured surface.
+• Cut off about ⅛th of the dough and roll it out into a thin sheet using a pasta machine or rolling pin (see notes).
+You should be able to just see your fingers through the sheet.
+Cut the dough sheet into 15cm squares and place them on a lightly floured surface.
 Repeat with the rest of the dough and let the ready sheets rest for another 10 minutes.

 Make the filling